GNOME/orca/README.md

 (e.g. `meson setup -D prefix=$HOME/orca-test _build`).

-To rebuild, either remove the build directory you created before (e.g. `_build`) or add the `--reconfigure` flag to your existing `meson setup` command.
+To rebuild, either remove the build directory you created before (e.g. `_build`) or add the `--reconfigure` flag to the end of your existing `meson setup` command.

 To uninstall, `cd` into the build directory you created and use `ninja uninstall`, or `sudo ninja uninstall` if you had installed Orca with `sudo` permission.